-If you conjure up an image in your mind of a ‘master’, you’re probably seeing a chess master, violin virtuoso, master stone mason, martial arts master, Zen Buddhist master, or, indeed, any of a number of possibilities.
+If you conjure up an image in your mind of a ‘master’, you’re probably seeing a chess master, violin virtuoso, master stone mason, martial arts master, Zen Buddhist master, and so on.

-For a master class, though, it is important that it’s not just someone who is experienced in their chosen discipline, it also needs someone who can act as a mentor, a teacher, or a guide … someone who is aware enough of the development stages to be able to guide others through them.
+For our purposes here, though, a master is not just someone who excels in their chosen craft, they also need to be able and willing act as a mentor, a teacher, or a guide … someone who is aware enough of the development stages to be able to help others through.

-There are many models for the development stages that we move through to reach mastery of our discipline, from medieval craft guilds, through martial arts, to modern management and people development thinking.
+There are many models for the development stages that we move through to reach mastery of our craft — from medieval craft guilds (apprentice, journeyman, master), through martial arts (shu, ha, ri), to modern management and people development thinking.

-You’re probably also familiar with the ‘stages of competence’ too:
+You are probably familiar with the ‘stages of competence‘:

-The model originally stopped at ‘unconscious competence’; however there is now considered to be an additional stage, where we become aware of how our competence has become unconscious, and so we can guide others through the same stages.
-This stage is known as: ‘reflective competence’.
+The model originally stopped at four levels; however, there is now considered to be an additional stage, where we become aware of how our competence has become unconscious, and so we can guide others through the same stages.

-Students are guided through the latter stages by being asked to reflect on their experience, to consider the rules, how they should be applied, and when to ignore or change them.
+This fifth stage reflects what we mean by mastery.
+Masters guide apprentices through the latter stages by asking them to reflect on their experience, to consider the rules, how they should be applied, and when to ignore or change them.

 In Zen Buddhism, this form of reflective question is known as a ‘köan’, and you might have heard of some common examples: “what is the sound of one hand clapping”? or “if a tree falls in the forest when no-one is there, does it make a sound”?